ip2location/ip2location_awstats/README.md

-This plugin enables users to display the geolocation informaton, such as country, region, city, derived from the IP addresses.
+This plugin enables users to display the geolocation information, such as country, region, city, ZIP code and time zone derived from the IP addresses.

 Instructions
 ============